mrshakil015/Django-REST-Framework-JWT-Authentication-Documentation/README.md

 ### Logout View

-Apply logout with out serializer.
+Apply logout without serializer.
 Receives refresh token and logs out the user by invalidating it.

 ```python
 from rest_framework.views import APIView